Content-Type: text/plain

 #docker-compose is affected, too

 docker-compose is used to declaratively run containers with a specific parameters, like exposed ports and volume paths.
-Rather than passing these values as arguments to the docker command they can be encoded as YAML in docker-compose.yml and then started using the simple command docker-compose up.
+Rather than passing these values as arguments to the docker command they can be encoded as YAML in compose.yml and then started using the simple command docker-compose up.

 version: '3'